modular-magician/terraform-provider-google-beta/website/docs/r/memcache_instance.html.markdown

   the private service access connection for example, "test-default" associated with IP range 10.0.0.0/29.

+* `maintenance_version` -
+  (Optional)
+  Last self service update maintenance version triggered by the customer.
+If it is empty, it means that the maintenance version is not set by the user.

 * `region` -
   (Optional)
   The region of the Memcache instance.
 If it is not provided, the provider region is used.